shahshail/TeaBucks/README.md

 - This is simple online Tea order mock app.(Purpose for perform Espresso Test).
 - User can select their favorite tea from different Teas.
 - The user can also customize their tea using spinners and edit texts.
-- Finally user can review their order and share their order via Email.

 ## Espresso Test
 - Exspresso can help us to test variety of test components (e.g. Views, Intents, AdapterViews and Idling Resources).